 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first low tide was at 3:28 am and the next low tide at 4:52 pm.
-The only high tide of the day was at 9:23 am.
+In the high tide and low tide chart, we can see that the high tide was at 2:30 am and the low tide will be at 12:06 pm.

-The lunar phase is a Waxing Crescent.
-Today we have 11 hours and 24 minutes of sun.
-The solar transit is at 2:59 pm and the length of time the moon will be visible will be 15 hours and 1 minutes.
+The lunar phase is a Waning Crescent.
+Today we have 15 hours and 42 minutes of sun.
+The solar transit is at 3:55 pm and the length of time the moon will be visible will be 14 hours and 42 minutes.

-The tidal coefficient today is 47, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
-At noon the tidal coefficient drops to 41 to end the day with a tidal coefficient of 37.
-The tide heights today are 2.0 ft, 3.0 ft and 0.0 ft.
+The tidal coefficient today is 77, a high value and therefore the range of tides and currents will also be high.
+At noon the tidal coefficient increases to 79 to end the day with a tidal coefficient of 79.
+The tide heights today are 3.0 ft and -0.3 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Shoal Point which is of 4.6 ft and a minimum height of -1.3 ft.

-The solunar fishing calendar in Shoal Point tells us that today is a good day for fishing, the fish activity forecast is high.
+The solunar fishing calendar in Shoal Point tells us that today is an excellent day for fishing, the fish activity forecast is very high.
 Please, read more about solunar tables.
 The best times of day for fishing are: